kennyldc/crispy-computing-machine/model/README.md

 ## ML Metrics

+With the logistic regression we obtained a score of .75.
+This is the probability for the user to obtain a predicted probability score of a given event using a logistic regression model.
+Random Forest gave us an accuracy of .98.
+This is not surprising.
+Random forests has been observed to overfit certain datasets with noisy classification tasks.
+The Deep Neural Network performed well and we feel we can still improve on the optimal configuration.

 ## Algorithm

 To solve our data problem we rely on one of the most powerful and popular algorithms in recent years: deep neural networks.
 Neural networks are focused on emulating the learning approach that humans use to gain certain types of knowledge.
 Like brain neurons, the method also contains a number of artificial ‘neurons’, and uses them to identify and store information.
 This network consists of input, hidden and output layers.